Terror funding a major possibility in Kerala Gold Smuggling case

 Kerala smuggling amounts to terrorist act says NIA after registering case

-The case relates to the seizure of 30 kg of 24 carat gold worth Rs.14.82 crores at Trivandrum International Airport
+The case relates to the seizure of 30 kg of 24-carat gold worth Rs.14.82 crores at Trivandrum International Airport

 The aforesaid consignment was found camouflaged in diplomatic baggage from UAE that is exempted from inspection as per the Vienna Convention.
 The said consignment was to be received by Sarith P S who had worked in the UAE Consulate earlier as Public Relations Officer.
 Initial investigation by Customs Department has revealed that Sarith had received multiple such consignments earlier as well.